PiggyAwesome/useless/README.md

-Yo mamma is so fat when she tried to go to McDonalds she tripped over Wendys and landed on Burger King
+Yo mamma is so fat when I said release the Kraken, your mom came